binkley/modern-java-practices/README.md

     * The team should agree on a common code style, _eg_, SUN, Google, _et al_
     * See [Use linting](#use-linting)

+### Tips

+* Consider using client-side Git hooks for `pre-push` to run a full, clean, local build.
+This helps ensure "oopsies" from going to CI where they impact everyone.
+The options are broad.
+Try web searches on:
+    * "gradle install git hooks"
+    * "maven install git hooks"

+  This article presently has no specific recommendations on choices of plugin or approach

+### TODOs

+* Fill out an article section on Git setup, and automated hooks

 ---

 ## The JDK